MissStrong/ICD2O/Notes/Unit 3/Note 13 - Input Fields.md

 ### User Input

 We can create input fields for users to enter information into.
-We start by using `<form>` tags to indicate an section that of input fields and inside it we use   `<input>` (self-closing) tags for each input field.
+We start by using `<form>` tags to indicate a section of input fields and inside it we use   `<input>` (self-closing) tags for each input field.
 The `<input>` tag has an attribute called `type` which indicates what type of input field it is.

 ```html
 <!DOCTYPE html>